Picture of Monica K. Hurdal Lateral Right View of Neural Tissue

 Cartoon of Brain Flattening

-I am an Associate Professor of Biomedical Mathematics in the Department of Mathematics at Florida State University.
-My research involves investigating, modelling and visualizing information related to the way the human brain functions.
+I am a Full Professor of Biomedical Mathematics in the Department of Mathematics at Florida State University.
+My research involves investigating, modeling and visualizing information related to the way the human brain functions.
 Sources of data include (but are not limited to) MRI (magnetic resonance imaging) scans and EEG (electroencephalography) data.
-Frequently, I am a Visiting Professor in the Center for Imaging Science at Johns Hopkins University.
+In the past I have been a Visiting Professor at the Mathematical Biosciences Institute at Ohio State University and in the Center for Imaging Science at Johns Hopkins University.
 Usually I spend a few weeks to a few months there each year.
-I am also a member of the International Neuroscience Consortium which has received funding from the Human Brain Project.
+From 1998-2006 I was also a member of the International Neuroimagin Research Consortium which received funding from the National Institutes of Health Human Brain Project.

-One of the projects which I am working on involves creating a flat map of the brain.
-I am working with De Witt Sumners, Phil Bowers (Mathematics, Florida State University) and Ken Stephenson (Mathematics, University of Tennessee, Knoxville) on the mathematical and computational aspects of this research.
+Another project which I am working on involves creating a flat map of the brain.
+I have worked with De Witt Sumners, Phil Bowers (Mathematics, Florida State University) and Ken Stephenson (Mathematics, University of Tennessee, Knoxville) on the mathematical and computational aspects of this research.
 Our approach is to try and create a conformal flat map of the brain.
 The advantage of this approach is that a conformal map is mathematically unique and requires no cuts in the surface.
 In addition, a conformal map preserves angular proportion.
-I obtain MRI data from some of my other major collaborators including David Rottenberg (Minneapolis VA Medical Center), Michael Miller and Tilak Ratnanather (Center for Imaging Science, JHU) and Kelly Botteron (Psychiatry and Radiology, Washington University School of Medicine).
+I have obtained MRI data from some of my previous collaborators including David Rottenberg (Minneapolis VA Medical Center), Michael Miller and Tilak Ratnanather (Center for Imaging Science, JHU).

 Click here to see some of my publications and presentations.